Here our Employment Law Team answers some employers’ questions about employment contracts and terms and conditions of employment.

-Where the employee will be required to work outside the United Kingdom for a period of more than one month then additional information must be provided.
+Where your employee will be required to work outside the United Kingdom for a period of more than one month then additional information must be provided.

-Generally speaking your employees are entitled to work for others while they are not working for you.
-In most cases employees can even work for competitors in their own time.
+Generally speaking, your employees are entitled to work for others while they are not working for you.
+In most cases, your employees can even work for competitors in their own time.
 Therefore, if you want to stop your employee from working for others, it is important that you include any restrictions within the terms of their contract.
 Any restrictions must be reasonable.

-Zero-hours contracts are most suited to employers who cannot guarantee a fixed number of hours each week to their worker.
-This type of arrangement is therefore most suitable to employers who need flexibility – such as between care homes and agency staff, or between shops and casual staff who will only work occasional weekends or different hours according to the needs of the business.
+Zero-hours contracts are most suited where you as the employer cannot guarantee a fixed number of hours each week to their worker.
+This type of arrangement is therefore most suitable where you need flexibility – such as between care homes and agency staff, or between shops and casual staff who will only work occasional weekends or different hours according to the needs of the business.
 Zero-hours contracts can also provide flexibility for workers as they will generally be able to refuse to work if it is not convenient.